RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 ripple
     ├── ripple-pulsetile
     ├── ripple-qewd
-    └── ripple-stack-vagrant-docker
+    └── ripple-stack
 ```

-**The reason for separating the repos in directories is so that you can do local development work on *any* of those components and still preserve the Git history of each separate repo.
-If we put them all in one folder we can get `git chaos`.**
+*The reason for separating the repos in directories is so that you can do local development work on *any* of those components and still preserve the Git history of each separate repo.
+If we put them all in one folder we can get `git chaos`.*

-6. go into the ripple-stack-vagrant-docker repository

-`cd ripple-stack-vagrant-docker`

-7. Start Vagrant

-`vagrant up`

-There will be reams of command line output scrolling past now, which is Vagrant creating the VM, downloading the base Ubuntu box, and setting up the VM.
-Then Docker Compose takes over to set up the numerous Docker containers, again there will be lots of command line output as this is done.
-Docker will automatically download all the containers it needs.

-8. Configuration
+### Configuration

-We're working on eliminating this next bit, however at present you will need to find out the IP address of your virtual machine using `ifconfig` on the host machine.
-Then you need to enter this IP into various configuration files as per the instructions at https://github.com/RippleOSI/Ripple-QEWD-Microservices#configuration.
-Again, as soon as it is possible to eliminate this tedious step we will do because we want Ripple setup to be as easy and automated as possible.
+The default IP for the Stack VM is 192.168.50.100.
+You need to enter this IP into various configuration files as per the instructions at https://github.com/RippleOSI/Ripple-QEWD-Microservices#configuration.
+Sorry.
+We are working on eliminating this step with automagicalness.

+# Start RippleOSI Stack

+`vagrant up stack`

+Vagrant will import our Vagrantbox rippleosi/headless and start a VM.
+Then Docker will fetch the Ripple stack containers and start the services.

-# Monitoring and Troubleshooting
+## Monitoring and Troubleshooting
-To get inside your Vagrant Virtual Machine to see what's going on, type `vagrant ssh` into the command line (NB: you must be in the same directory that the Vagrantfile is in for this to work)
+To get inside your Vagrant Virtual Machine to see what's going on, type `vagrant ssh`

 You can check that the Docker containers were all created and are on the correct ports by typing `docker-compose ps` or `docker ps` which lists all the running Docker containers in the VM.
 You should see an output a bit like this, showing the services, each with a named container, and port mapping etc.